NVIDIA/aistore/docs/tutorials/etl/compute_md5.md

 ## Prepare ETL

 To showcase ETL's capabilities, we will go over a simple ETL container that computes the MD5 checksum of the object.
-There are two ways of approaching this problem:
+There are three ways of approaching this problem:

 1. **Simplified flow**